hackclub/jams/jams/singles/3d-club-village/en-US.md

 Deploy your 3D models into the metaverse!
 Learn how to make a web-based AR app in which you can display and manipulate your 3D models from Spline.

 **[Crafting Weapons, Shields, and Armor in TinkerCAD](/batch/3d-armory)**
 TinkerCAD is a great web-based beginner CAD software.
-Computer aided design (CAD) is often used for designing 3D models for engineering purposes!
+Computer-aided design (CAD) is often used for designing 3D models for engineering purposes!